anderri/anderri/README.md

 • 🛠️ Exploring DevSecOps tools to enable self-service for quality capabilities.

-• 👁️ Strengthening Observability practices to enable faster and secure engineering
+• 👁️ Strengthening Observability practices to enable faster and more secure engineering

 [Work Experience](/reference/WORKEXPERIENCE.MD)